 Visa nationals & Non-Visa nationals

-The most common cause of confusion for staff arranging visits is that ‘Non-Visa Nationals’ (i.e. visitors from Non-EEA Countries that do not necessarily need a visa to enter the country on a short-term basis for leisure purposes) do need a visa to undertake unpaid activity that is classed as work under immigration rules.
+The most common cause of confusion for staff arranging visits is that ‘Non-Visa Nationals’ (i.e. visitors from countries that do not necessarily need a visa to enter the country on a short-term basis for leisure purposes) do need a visa to undertake unpaid activity that is classed as work under immigration rules.
 This can include guest lecturing and some research activity.

 Visa nationals are required to apply for a visa under the appropriate visitor category in advance of travel to the UK.